edge-cloud/www.edge-cloud.net/_posts/2013-06-28-tcp-throughput-amazon-aws-regions.md

   - AWS
   - Performance
 ---
-In a <a href="https://www.edge-cloud.net/2013/06/07/measuring-network-throughput/" title="Measuring Network Throughput" target="_blank">previous post</a> I wrote about "Measuring Network Throughput".
+In a [previous post](https://www.edge-cloud.net/2013/06/07/measuring-network-throughput/) I wrote about "Measuring Network Throughput".
 Today I want to share a few quick performance test results that I assembled for the single TCP session throughput between the Amazon AWS Oregon and N. Virginia regions.

 ### Amazon AWS